Traci Brooks

-Tracy Brookshaw (born May 22, 1975) is a Canadian former professional wrestler, wrestling valet and referee, better known by her ring name Traci Brooks.
-She is best known for her work in Total Nonstop Action Wrestling (TNA), where she spent most of her career, having been the longest signed knockout the company has had wrestling actively with them from 2003 up until 2012.
+Tracy Brookshaw (born May 22, 1975) is a Canadian former professional wrestler and ring valet, best known for her first tenure with Total Nonstop Action Wrestling (TNA), where she performed under the ring name Traci Brooks from 2003 to 2010.

-Considered by TNA/Impact as the "original Knockout", she was inducted into the Impact Hall of Fame in 2023.
+Brookshaw was inducted into the TNA Hall of Fame as part of the Class of 2023.
+Regarded by TNA as the promotion's "original Knockout", as she joined the company before the establishment of the dedicated Knockouts division in 2007, making her one of the promotion's earliest and most prominent female performers.

 Early life

 Brookshaw grew up on a pig and chicken farm in St. Marys, Ontario.
 In 2000, she won the Toronto Sunshine Millennium Calendar contest which led to her being named Miss June 2000 and interviewed in the Toronto Sun.
 Brookshaw went on to engage in promotional modeling work with the Molson, Labatt and Budweiser beverage brewers.

 In her interview, Brookshaw said that she aspired to be "the next WWF Superstar".
 This led to her being introduced to Ron Hutchison, a professional wrestler who operated the Sully's Gym professional wrestling school out of Toronto, Ontario.
 Brookshaw began training under Hutchinson in March 2000 and debuted in January 2001 as "Tracy Brooks".